cisco-intersight/intersight_python_examples/README.md

 <a name="creating-an-object"></a>
 ## 2. Creating an Object

-This step help user to create an object with the help of python intersight SDK.
+This step helps user to create an object with the help of python intersight SDK.
 In the below example we are going to create a boot precision policy.
 First the instance of Model: BootPrecisionPolicy is created and then all the attributes required to create the policy is set using the model object.